RouquinBlanc/PTTinyController/README.md

 - Properly documenting everything
 - Checking that every lib used is properly referenced, and probably a thanks page!
 - Try replacing SoftwareServo by an interrupt-based lib
+- Have a PCB made for that setup!
+This is currently not the right time as I may need to add a few things, but I would really love to make one!
 - While the tilt is probably fine with a [-90:+90] range, the ultimate goal would be to have a full 360 degrees continuous rotation!
 But it raises several problems, as having a fine control on the exact pan position, using a slip ring for powering the platform, and also building the platform itself, with proper motorisation!
 - The camera control and raspberry install will be part of another repo.
 Currently I simply stream with raspivid and cvlc, and use i2c-tools to send the PT commands.
 Obviously it would be nice to have something nicer!